North Park Secondary School

 North Park Secondary School is a public high school located at the major intersection of Williams Parkway and North Park Drive in Brampton, Ontario, Canada.
 It was founded in 1978, making it one of the oldest high schools in the area.
-North Park is best known for being one of three high schools in Brampton to offer the IBT program, a program using business and technology to enrich the learning of its students.
+North Park is best known for being one of three high schools in Brampton to offer the IBT program.